jamescooke/blog/content/1706-arrange-act-assert-for-python.rst

 Guidelines
 ..........

+Docstrings are not part of the AAA pattern.
+Consider if your test needs one or if you are best to omit it for simplicity.

+If you do include a docstring, then I recommend that you:

 * Follow the existing Docstring style of your project so that the tests are consistent with the code base you are testing.